SlugSat/Telemetry/CC1200_STM32/README.md

 [//]: # (############################### Introduction ############################)
 ## Introduction
 Contained in this project are the basic driver files for communicating with and controlling the CC1200 transceiver chip.
-Below is a list of all the files that I have personally written:
+Below is a list of all the main driver files:

 - *cc1200.h/.c*
 	- Main SPI implementation for interacting with the cc1200